Taylor-CCB-Group/MDV/README.md

 #### From a GitHub release version

-Run these comands from Powershell (Windows) or a Terminal (MaxOS/Linux) to clone the repository:
+Run these comands from Powershell (Windows as administrator) or a Terminal (MaxOS/Linux) to clone the repository:

 ```
 git clone https://github.com/Taylor-CCB-Group/MDV.git